sushrit7/Cinematic-Bridge/README.md

    [IMDb Datasets](https://datasets.imdbws.com/)

-   You will need to download the `name.basics.tsv.gz` and the `title.basics.tsv.gz` files.
+   You will need to download the `name.basics.tsv.gz` and the `title.basics.tsv.gz` files to the project directory.

 ### Usage